-I love Podcasts.
+I love podcasts.
 When I travel from point A to B, I am always listening to something.
 Every once in awhile when the well dries up, I turn to Google for inspiration.
 In this case, my search brought me to a top 10 list, where I came across Business Reimagined.
-The host is a man named Danny Iny, who is their Founder & CEO.
+The host is a man named Danny Iny, who is their founder and CEO.

 HOW I CONNECTED

 The tone of the emails I now receive are always approachable.
-Often times they include interesting articles or content on their website that I read through when the topic is relevant to me.
+Often, they include interesting articles or content on their website that I read through when the topic is relevant to me.

-I continued asking Danny’s team questions over the months, and 100% of the time the answers were timely, researched, and friendly.
+I continued asking Danny’s team questions over the months, and 100 percent of the time, the answers were timely, researched and friendly.
 I wasn’t talking to a customer service agent, I was talking to Diane, or Alexis, or even sometimes Danny.
 And they were prepared to answer anything.